bharathkumar3492-cmd/IPL-SAMPLE-ANALYTICS-DASHBOARD/README.md

 ## Project Overview

 This project is an IPL (Indian Premier League) Analysis Dashboard built using Power BI.
-The dashboard provides insights into team performance based on raw IPL data provided during training.
+The dashboard was created using raw IPL data provided during training.
+It helps analyze team performance through interactive visualizations and key performance indicators (KPIs).

 ## Features